 Professor Richard Langhorne studied at Cambridge and lectured in History at the University of Kent, where he was also Master of Rutherford College.
 He was then Fellow of St John’s College and Director of the Centre of International Studies, University of Cambridge.
 From 1993-1996 he worked for the British Government as Director and Chief Executive of Wilton Park Executive Agency, Foreign and Commonwealth Office.
-Since then he has been Full Professor of Political Sciences and Director of the Graduate Division of Global Affairs, Rutgers University, USA.
+After that, he was Full Professor of Political Sciences and Director of the Graduate Division of Global Affairs, Rutgers University, USA until 2010.
 He was President of the British International History Association, 1988-1993, and he has been a visiting professor at universities in Ecuador, China, the USA and Russia.
 His books include The Practice of Diplomacy: its Evolution, Theory and Administration (1994, with K.A.
 Hamilton); The Coming of Globalization: its Evolution and Contemporary Consequences (2001); Diplomacy (2004, with Christer Jonsson); The Essentials of Global Politics (2006).
 From 2010-2013, he was Professor of Global Politics and Diplomacy at the University of Buckingham and is now Honorary Professor of Global Politics at Buckingham.

 Langhorne, R. The collapse of the Concert of Europe.
 International politics, 1897-1914 (London: Macmillan, 1981).

 Langhorne, R. (ed.).
 Essays on the diplomacy and history of the Second World War (Cambridge: Cambridge University Press, 1985).

 Hamilton, K. & R. Langhorne (eds).
 The practice of diplomacy: its evolution, theory and administration (London & New York: Routledge, 1994; 2nd ed., 2010).